tm-LBenson/AWS-Slides/_posts/2024-1-5-section-14-lesson-17.md

 #### Introduction to AWS Abuse

 Abuse in the AWS environment refers to the use of AWS resources for activities that violate the AWS Acceptable Use Policy.
-Understanding how to identify and report abusive behavior is crucial for maintaining security and compliance within your AWS infrastructure.
+Understanding how to identify and report abusive behavior is important for maintaining security and compliance within your AWS infrastructure.

 <!-- pagebreak -->